-As the school year draws to a close, here are a few things juniors should be thinking about.
-In the next few weeks, make an appointment with your college counselor or adviser to go over the following checklist items.
+As the school year draws to a close, here are a few things juniors should be thinking about as you prepare to apply to college.
+In the next few weeks, make an appointment with your school counselor to go over the following checklist items:

-Revisit your college list.
 Go over the list with your adviser and see if it needs to be refined based on your academic performance and standardized testing to date.
 Aim for a range of reach, target, and “safety” schools, and check if you still need to visit any of the schools.
-Finally, make sure you still like all of the colleges on your list!
+You might want revisit our strategies for building a college list to help you decide which schools to keep on your list.
+Finally, make sure you still like the colleges on your list!